 The author would like to thanks to all who contributed to this work, especially to MSc. and PhD. students at the University of West Bohemia in Plzen who have stimulated this thoughts and development of this new algorithms mentioned.
 This paper benefits from several discussions with them a lot.
-Special thanks belong to J.Doubek for the experimental implementation and to anonymous reviewers of this paper as they shared some valuable insights on this problem solution.
+Special thanks belong to P.Bartos, M.Franc, M.Krejza, J.Doubek, M.Krocak for experimental implementation and especially to M.Rousal for careful implementation of MVE the run-time module.